REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 ## Shibboleth IdP versions

-The upstream documentation states very clearly that 5.x upgrades are supported only from latest 4.x, running with no Deprecation warnings (for both startup and regular operation).
+The upstream documentation states very clearly that 5.x upgrades are supported only from latest 4.x, running with no deprecation warnings (for both startup and regular operation).

 So first, [upgrade to the latest 4.x](upgrading_a_shibboleth_3_x_idp) (4.3.2 as of April 2024, but 4.3.1 will be sufficient - 4.3.2 did not introduce any new deprecation warnings).

 After the upgrade, watch the logs while restarting the IdP and logging into the Attribute Validator ( [https://attributes.tuakiri.ac.nz/](https://attributes.tuakiri.ac.nz/) or [https://attributes.test.tuakiri.ac.nz/](https://attributes.test.tuakiri.ac.nz/) )

-Please contact us if you need help removing any other Deprecation warnings.
+Please contact us if you need help removing any other deprecation warnings.

-Proceed further only after the IdP restart + Attribute Validator cycle comes through clean with no Deprecation warnings (checking both the IdP log in `/opt/shibboleth-idp/logs/idp-process.log` and the servlet container log, likely either in `/var/log/tomcat9/catalina.out` or `/opt/tomcat/current/logs/catalina.out`).
+Proceed further only after the IdP restart + Attribute Validator cycle comes through clean with no deprecation warnings (checking both the IdP log in `/opt/shibboleth-idp/logs/idp-process.log` and the servlet container log, likely either in `/var/log/tomcat9/catalina.out` or `/opt/tomcat/current/logs/catalina.out`).

 Please note that one specific deprecation is the removal of JPAStorageService, replacing it with JDBCStorageService.
 Please see the [relevant section in the 3.x-to-4.x upgrade instructions](upgrading_a_4_x_idp_to_5_x#migrating-from-jpastorageservice-to-jdbcstorageservice).